graphql-aspnet/graphql-aspnet.github.io/docs/advanced/graph-action-results.md

 sidebar_label: Action Results
 ---

-Controllers in GraphQL ASP.NET work like they do with ASP.NET MVC.
+Controllers work like they do with ASP.NET MVC.

 In ASP.NET MVC you may do things like this: